appwilldev/luaprofile/README.md

-This is a simple module to profile Lua functions.
+This is a simple library (and a convenient executable) to profile Lua functions.

 Usage
 =====